-The courses offered in the LL.M. program are open for credit to all J.D. students at St. Thomas University.
-A Certificate in Intercultural Human Rights will be awarded to those students who take and receive a minimum of 12 credits from among any of the required courses of the LL.M.
-Program in Intercultural Human Rights.
+The courses offered in the LL.M. program in Intercultural Human Rights are open for credit to all J.D. students at St. Thomas University.
+A Certificate in Intercultural Human Rights will be awarded to J.D. students who have satisfactorily completed at least 12 credit hours of designated course work, including: